 For teachers of Art Education, Craft Education, Home Science, Work Education, etc. norms set by the State Government or other managements will be applicable.

-If found out that a candidate does not fulfil the required CTET eligibility 2025 and is still appearing for the exam will be rejected at any stage.
+If found out that a candidate does not fulfil the required CTET eligibility criteria 2026 and is still appearing for the exam will be rejected at any stage.

 Post-Graduation with a minimum 55% marks or equivalent grade and three-year integrated B.Ed.-M.Ed as per the gazette notifications No. 459 and 462 issued by National Council for Teacher Education, New Delhi.